 Web jocks can use the HTML/CSS source inspector in any web browser to find out which fonts are being used.
 (Hint: look for the

-font-familyproperty.)
-The lazy and the curious might enjoy the WhatFont extension for Chrome, which reveals the font of any text on a web page—just point at it.
+The lazy yet curious might enjoy the WhatFont extension for Chrome, which reveals the font of any text on a web page—just point at it.

 For other printed matter, try WhatTheFont.